feiju12138/idea-hex-support/README.md

 - Adds selectable side-by-side and unified Hex viewers to the IntelliJ Diff window.
 - Aligns bytes and highlights inserted, deleted, and modified data with native IDE diff colors.
 - Supports synchronized scrolling, previous/next difference navigation, configurable bytes per row, and native editor fonts and gutter styling.
+- Shares multi-range selections bidirectionally across all four Diff viewers: Side-by-side, Unified Viewer, Hex-by-Hex, and Unified Hex.
+Switching from any viewer to any of the other three preserves every selection/caret together with the correct old/new content side and byte offsets.
 - **Jump to Source** opens the corresponding file in the editable Hex editor and restores the exact active byte.
 Side-by-side mode follows the focused side; unified mode follows the selected old or new row, including insert/delete gap fallback.

 ### Localization